zeek/zeek-docs/scripts/base/frameworks/supervisor/api.zeek.rst

          (this should typically never happen).

-   :msg: line-buffered contents from the stderr of a child process.
+   :param msg: line-buffered contents from the stderr of a child process.

 .. zeek:id:: Supervisor::stdout_hook
    :source-code: policy/frameworks/management/supervisor/main.zeek 55 75